maxitg/SetReplace/README.md

 A more interesting case (and the only case we have studied with any reasonable detail) is the case of set elements that are related to each other.
 Specifically, we can consider ordered lists of atoms (or vertices) as elements, in which case the set becomes an ordered hypergraph.

-As a simple example consider a set
+As a simple example consider
 ```
 {{1, 2, 3}, {2, 4, 5}, {4, 6, 7}}
 ```